Thread and Data Mapping in Software Transactional Memory: An Overview

 \section{Limitations of existing proposals and future research directions}

-In this section we will discuss some limitations and opportunities of research regarding thread and data mapping in Transactional Memory.
+In this section, we will discuss some limitations and opportunities of research regarding thread and data mapping in Transactional Memory.

-The first observation is that no works are focusing on HTM or hybrid TM systems, only STM.
-Also, all works used the \texttt{TinySTM}~\cite{TinySTM2} library as a base TM to implement the proposed mechanisms.
+The first observation is that no work is focusing on HTM or hybrid TM systems, only STM.
+Furthermore, all works used the \texttt{TinySTM}~\cite{TinySTM2} library as a base TM to implement the proposed mechanisms.
 Hence, it is not clear how much thread and data mapping can be helpful for other systems or STM implementations.
 The same observation can be made for distributed memory systems.
 All works presented in this survey are focused on STM running on shared memory systems.

-Excepting the work of Pasqualin et al.~\cite{Pasqualin:2020} there are no works that verified the relationship between aborts and thread mapping, i.e, if they influence each other.
-Besides, the discussion presented in~\cite{Pasqualin:2020} only pointed out that there can be a relationship between them.
-However, it is necessarily an in-depth investigation, analyzing each application individually to make strong conclusions about the topic.
+Except for the work of Pasqualin et al.~\cite{Pasqualin:2020} there are no works that verified the relationship between aborts and thread mapping, that is, if they influence each other.
+In addition, the discussion presented in~\cite{Pasqualin:2020} only pointed out that there can be a relationship between them.
+However, it is necessarily an in-depth investigation, analyzing each application individually to draw strong conclusions about the topic.
 This leads us to another research opportunity: how thread and data mapping behave when used with techniques that focus on reducing the number of aborts, such as transactional schedulers~\cite{Hendler:2015,Sanzo:2017}.
 This relationship was also not studied in any related work.
 Similarly, there are no works that measured how much energy was saved by the optimized thread and data mapping using only the information provided by the STM runtime.

-Not specific about thread and data mapping, but an issue that can influence experiments testing proposed mechanisms, is the lack of new and updated benchmarks for TM systems.
-By far the most used benchmark suite for TM is the \texttt{STAMP}~\cite{STAMP}.
-However, as pointed out in many works, \texttt{STAMP} is not ideal for testing online thread and data mapping since all threads present similar behavior, executing the same transactional code, and the sharing behavior stays the same during execution time~\cite{Pasqualin:Bench,Castro:2012,Castro:2014,Goes:2014,Zhou:2016,Zhou:2018}.
-It would be interesting changing, or adding new applications to \texttt{STAMP} that present distinct sharing behaviors during execution or that have groups of threads doing different transactional jobs.
+Not specific about thread and data mapping, but an issue that can influence experiments testing proposed mechanisms is the lack of new and updated benchmarks for TM systems.
+By far the most used benchmark suite for TM is \texttt{STAMP}~\cite{STAMP}.
+However, as pointed out in many works, \texttt{STAMP} is not ideal for testing online thread and data mapping since all threads have a similar behavior, executing the same transactional code, and the sharing behavior stays the same during execution time~\cite{Pasqualin:Bench,Castro:2012,Castro:2014,Goes:2014,Zhou:2016,Zhou:2018}.
+It would be interesting to change or add new applications to \texttt{STAMP} that present distinct sharing behaviors during execution or that have groups of threads doing different transactional jobs.